Sign up now to receive free support from the Conwy Employment Hub

 Communities for Work Plus (CfW+)

-CfW+ is a Welsh Government Funded Employability Programme that supports CfW and operates in a similar way in providing intensive mentoring support to help people develop their confidence and their skills and to find and maintain employment.
-Its difference is that it helps people who are either in or at risk of poverty, and it’s available throughout the county.
+CfW+ is a voluntary Welsh Government Funded Employability Programme that provides intensive mentoring support to help people develop their confidence and their skills as well as to find and maintain employment.